-Only available when the pulldown "Frame Buffer over Matte" or "Graphic over Matte" are selected-pressing this button brings up a color selection dialog.
+Only available when a Matte setting is selected above, pressing this button brings up a color selection dialog.
 The dialog provides a variety of ways to select a matte color including a color wheel, color picker (choose from a location anywhere on the computer screen), numeric sliders, swatches, "crayons", and spectrums.
 The matte chosen will be used as a video background under the keyed video.